rails/rails/guides/source/plugins.md

 ----------

 Generators can be included in your gem simply by creating them in a lib/generators directory of your plugin.
-More information about the creation of generators can be found in the "Generators Guide":generators.html
+More information about the creation of generators can be found in the [Generators Guide](generators.html)

 Publishing your Gem
 -------------------